Frequently Asked Questions

-If you applied for a fall semester, you will receive your decision from the School of Nursing in the month of February.
+If you applied for a fall semester, you will receive your decision from the College of Nursing in the month of February.
 If you applied for a spring semester, you will receive your decision in the month of September.

 It does not help to send in letters of recommendation.
 Only the published admission criteria is considered for admission.

 The Mary Black College of Nursing uses a cumulative GPA.
 A cumulative grade point average is a calculation of all of a student's grades for his or her complete education career.
 We also calculate a separate GPA on the required science courses.